What is the Youth Peer Advocate Training?

 How Do I Access the Youth Peer Advocate Training?

-When you click the link below you will be redirected to the Self-Learning Center hosted by our partners from the Community Technical Assistance Center of New York (CTAC).
+When you click the button below you will be redirected to the Self-Learning Center hosted by our partners from the Community Technical Assistance Center of New York (CTAC).
 This is where you will access the online training modules.

 YPA Level 1 Online Training